wonsunahn/CS1632_Reddit_Cats/README.md

 script to the language and framework of your choice.

-1. Exporting to JUnit really gives you a good sense of what's happening under the covers (in terms of the actual calls to the webdriver).
+1. Exporting to JUnit really gives you a good sense of what's happening under the covers (in terms of the actual calls to the web driver).
 Also, if there is a test case that is particularly hard to nail down just by using Selenium IDE, you can touch it up in the form of exported Java code.